News on your favorite shows, specials & more!

 The simple, multi-level Set design by Mario Fuentes, was crypt-like and the clever and effective projections by Jac-Que Robinson transported us from place to place without any confusion.
 The stark, shadowy lighting by Patricia Spugani evokes frightening images that I have lost sleep over.
 Special effects, including fog, blood, shadowy figures, crucifixes and gobs of garlic were ubiquitous along with impressive, creepy sounds and ominous original music by Keith Levenson

 A shout-out to Gus Botazzi for the athletic fight choreography utilized during the many confrontations.
 Costumes were impressive and expertly coordinated by Alexis Hoffman.
 They evoked Victorian times but with a contemporary twist.
-Meg Bona made sure the Vampire Hunter had all the wooden stakes, garlic and needed weapons at her disposal.
+Meg Bona made sure the Vampire Hunter had all the wooden stakes, garlic, silver powder and needed weapons at her disposal.
 The entire crew, led by stage manager Liz Allen, excels in efficiently propelling the show with their technical precision.
 Congratulations to Producers, Peter Green and Zach Slocumb for bringing this thought provoking piece to life in New Canaan.

 It’s a Seductive, frightening, bloody and very entertaining show and yes, very pertinent to today.
 Go!